Our personal injury attorneys understand the types of brain injuries - and their effects

 Brain injury cases are rarely easy to win.
 The injured person often has no memory of the accident, which makes it easy for the at-fault party to try to blame the victim for what happened.
 Because brain injuries are so complex, an insurance company may dispute the extent of the damages, especially if the victim also had a pre-existing condition.
 And because of the high cost of brain injuries, policy limits can make it difficult for victims to be fully compensated.

 That's why you need to contact Pajcic & Pajcic right away if you have any reason to suspect a brain injury.
-We know how to investigate each accident and build a strong legal case.
+Our personal injury lawyers know how to investigate each accident and build a strong legal case.
 We'll work with economic, vocational and medical experts to prove the full extent of your losses due to the injury, and if the insurance company will not offer fair compensation, we'll take them to court.
 Our attorneys are adept at coordinating insurance coverage and finding every possible avenue of compensation for our clients, and we are absolutely committed to helping you rebuild your life.

 If you or a loved one sustained a head injury in an accident, seek immediate medical help.
 Then, contact us right away.
 Call 904-358-8881 for your free consultation.